hassanzohdy/visualizer-js-docs/README.md

 # Available packages
 For full list of the available packages in the framework [click here](./packages-list.md).

+# Cli
+The framework has a simple, elegant and powerful cli took to handle your applications.

+You can see the full commands of the cli and how it works from [here](./cli.md).

 # Production
 Now to generate the production files run the following command